bhavyaasekhar/bhavyaasekhar/README.md

 # 👋 Hi, I'm Bhavya Badabagni

 🎓 Aspiring Data Scientist on a self-taught journey
-💻 Python • NumPy • Pandas (starting soon!)
+💻 Python • NumPy • Pandas • Matplotlib (learning!)
 📊 Building real-world projects as I learn — one step at a time!

 ---